Újlak

 8 August 1526 The fall of Újlak castle

-The wine of Újlak has remained world-famous, even Queen Elisabeth was drinking it in the 1990s.
-According to the statistics of 1991, there were 6775 inhabitants in the town, 4248 of them Croatians, 1157 Slovakians (who had settled there in the 1860s), 484 Serbians, and 105 Hungarians.
+The wine of Újlak has remained world-famous; even Queen Elisabeth was drinking it in the 1990s.
+According to the 1991 statistics, there were 6775 inhabitants in the town, 4248 of them Croatians, 1157 Slovakians (who had settled there in the 1860s), 484 Serbians, and 105 Hungarians.
 The town suffered a lot in the wars in the 1990s.

 Photo: Goran Smith2